 Pacific Northwest 220Mhz Repeater Network

 Analog talk groups are simply a means by which you, on demand, can link the repeater you’re on with one or more other machines in the PNW220 system.
-While linked in this way all conversations on machines linked to a common talk group share audio connections while all others not on that talk group hear nothing or can be used for other conversations.
+While linked in this way those in a common talk group share audio connections while all others hear nothing or can be used for other conversations.

 The beauty of this approach is you can avoid bringing up every system in the network when all you want to do is contact someone on another part of the network.
 Ex.
-N7IPB is on Baldi and wants to talk to WA7FUS on Lyman.
+N7IPB is on Baldi and wants to talk to WA7FUS on Lake Forest.
 The old way ties up all the repeaters (six at last count) with one conversation.
 While this is normally good some of the time it can be a waste of resources.
-With talk groups you can use only the resources you need.
-All of the other repeaters are still available and will not even be aware that the machine you are on and the one you’ve selected are in use.
+With talk groups you use only the resources you need.
+All other repeaters are still available and may be used by different talk groups.

 And the ‘burble’?
 That’s the sound when the talk group reverts to standby waiting for another talk group selection.
-Currently 30 seconds after the last repeater use.
+Commonly 30 seconds after the last repeater use.

 How does this work?